raphaeldhwang/raphaeldhwang.github.io/_drafts/classical-mechanics-greiner.md

 ## Mechanics of Particle Systems
 ### Degrees of Freedom

+The degrees of freedom of a system represents the number of coordinates that are necessary to describe the motion of the particles of the system.

 ### Center of Gravity
 ### Mechanical Fundamental Quantities of Systems of Mass Points

+- Linear momentum
+- Angular momentum
+- Energy

 ## Vibrating Systems
 ### Vibrations of Coupled Mass Points